OCA/hr/hr_period/README.rst

 HR Payroll Period
 =================

-Add the concept of payroll period.
+Adds the concept of payroll period.

 The objective is not to restrict or complicate the payroll workflow.
 It is meant to reduce the number of clicks related to date selections and avoid mistakes.

-Add the date of payment on the payslip and payslip batch.
+Adds the date of payment on the payslip and payslip batch.
 This date is automatically filled when selecting a period.

-Add the company field on the payslip batch.
-Add a sequence on the payslip batch name.
+Adds a sequence on the payslip batch name and also adds the company on the payslip batch.

 Installation